nukeador/chatgpt-tegram-bot/README.md

 To use this script, you will need:

-* An OpenAI account (and optionally an [API key](https://beta.openai.com/account/api-keys)).
+* An OpenAI account (and an [API key](https://platform.openai.com/account/api-keys)).
 * A Telegram bot and an [authentication token](https://core.telegram.org/bots#how-do-i-create-a-bot)
 * (Optional) An Amazon Web Services account and [login credentials](https://us-east-1.console.aws.amazon.com/iam/home?region=us-east-1#/security_credentials)
 * (Optional) A stability.ai account and [login credentials](https://beta.dreamstudio.ai/membership?tab=apiKeys)

-All these services give free startup credits, as of December 2022, these are the costs of their APIs:
+All these services give free startup credits, as of March 2023, these are the costs of their APIs:

-- ChatGPT web: Free
-- OpenIA: $0.004/request.
+- OpenIA: $0.002/1K tokens.
 - Stability IA: 0,002$/request (with 30 steps)
 - Amazon Polly: Approx. $0.0125/audio minute